ibnsultan/swap/readme.md

 assuming after running the program the user provided it with input "Abdulbasit"

 then the Results will be
- `Habari Abdulbasit`.
-Conditionals like if, else, else if and switch statements are also defined and used in Swap language
+ `Habari Abdulbasit`Conditionals like if, else, else if and switch statements are also defined and used in Swap language

 **IF ELSE IF CONDITIONS:**